hrmeetsingh/AnsibleOSMCSetup/README.md

 # AnsibleOSMCSetup
 To setup simple video streaming addons after installing OSMC/Kodi first time.

+__Note__ This setup is tested with OSMC v17.6 installation on a Raspberry Pi 3 for now.

 ## Pre-requisites
 - OSMC successfully installed and basic configuration done (SSH enabled)